Vaccination boosts Sierra Leone’s Ebola prevention - Sierra Leone

 “The government has been impressively proactive and determined in mobilizing partners support in building structures and capacities for prevention, preparedness and readiness for any potential outbreak, and that includes deployment of the vaccine on compassionate grounds,” says Dr Steven Velabo Shongwe, WHO Representative in Sierra Leone.

-“Even though the outbreak is now over in Guinea, we continue to support the health authorities in the sub-region through cross-border collaboration and partnerships to sustain enhanced public health surveillance for early detection of any resurgence of Ebola as well as continue with the EVD vaccination exercise in Sierra Leone” Dr Shongwe added.
+“Even though the outbreak is now over in Guinea, we continue to support the health authorities in the subregion through cross-border collaboration and partnerships to sustain enhanced public health surveillance for early detection of any resurgence of Ebola as well as continue with the EVD vaccination exercise in Sierra Leone,” explains Dr Shongwe.